Nebojša Bikić

 Nebojša Bikić (Небојша Бикић; born July 1, 1975) is a Serbian former swimmer, who specialized in sprint freestyle events.
 He is a single-time Olympian (2000), a former Serbian record holder in the 50 and 100 m freestyle, and a resident athlete for the April 11 Swimming Club.

 Bikic competed in the men's 50 m freestyle, as a member of the former Yugoslavian squad, at the 2000 Summer Olympics in Sydney.
 He posted a FINA B-standard entry time of 23.55 from the Serbian Open in Belgrade.
 He challenged seven other swimmers in heat five, including three-time Olympians Allan Murray of the Bahamas and top favorite Richard Sam Bera of Indonesia.
 He raced to fourth place by a hundredth of a second (0.01) behind Bera in 23.57.
 Bikic failed to advance into the semifinals, as he placed forty-third overall in the preliminaries.

-Since 2005, Bikic currently resides in the United States, where he works as a manager for St. Mary's Center of Health & Fitness in Reno, Nevada and has since gotten a face tattoo.
-He has also developed an obsession with posture and can do a backflip.
+Since 2005, Bikic currently resides in the United States, where he works as a manager for St. Mary's Center of Health & Fitness in Reno, Nevada.